amamory-ml/mnist_hls/README.md

 * Run and see the results

+## DART/FRED Compatibility

+This design has been adapted to work with DART and FRED tools designed by [Retis lab](retis.sssup.it/) in Scuola Sant'anna, Pisa.

+In the 'Vivado_hls/script.tcl' file change `set use_fred 1` to use the design with FRED interface or set it to `set use_fred 0` to use the original interface based on AXI streaming.

+This design has several debug features, like saving the internal CNN signals into files for further comparisons.
+Check the 'Vivado_hls/script.tcl' file to see how to enable the following debug modes:

+ * FRED_REF_DATA: saves data from the FRED interface into file;
+ * COMP_DATA: compares data from the FRED based design against data from the reference design.
+Ypu have to run the reference design first to generate the reference file;
+ * REF_DATA: saves the data from the reference AXIS-based design;
+ * REF_OUT_DATA: similar to the previous one, but it saves only the outputs of the AXIS-based design.

 ## TODO
 * Simplify lookup table of 'tanh'.
 * Complete PS design based on embedded linux.
+* Batch size != 1 is not working.
+See the parameter  `image_Batch` in the 'Vivado_hls/include/parameters.h'

+## Authors

+* Orignal design by FloyedShen;
+* Adaptation to DART/FRED by Alexandre Amory,Scuola Sant'anna, Pisa.